-What does Scripture reveal about women teaching men?
+What does Scripture say about women teaching men?

 Several people have written to The Refiner's Fire to ask our opinion on 1 Corinthians 14:34-35 and 1 Timothy 2:11-12, which supposedly show that women have subordinate roles in congregations and are not allowed to teach men.
 But read in context, we see that Yahweh (YHWH) views men and women as equals, yet each with their own, specific gender roles:

 Ephesians 5: 21 Submit to one another in fear of the Messiah.
 22 Wives should submit to their husbands as they do to the Lord; 23 because the husband is head of the wife, just as the Messiah, as head of the Messianic Community, is himself the one who keeps the body safe.
 24 Just as the Messianic Community submits to the Messiah, so also wives should submit to their husbands in everything.